 In order to administer entitled long service leave funds for you, your employer must be registered with Coal LSL.
 All administration of the scheme is conducted through your employer.

-You accrue leave credits for each week during which you are an eligible employee.
+You accrue leave hours for each week during which you are an eligible employee.

 Each week you work in the black coal mining industry as an eligible employee counts towards your qualifying service.
 After eight years’ qualifying service you accrue 13 weeks’ long service leave entitlement.